-You can’t ask either the child or the parent to count out the of words that the child knows how to speak, because it’s highly likely that they’ll self-report incorrectly.
+You can’t ask either the child or the parent to count out the number of words that the child knows how to speak because it’s highly likely that they’ll self-report incorrectly.

 The problem doesn’t lie in the measurement of the metric, but rather in the selection of the metric itself.
 If you don’t have a good proxy for measurement, you can’t use that metric.

 Let’s be absolutely clear - metrics are not reality.
 Metrics are human inventions that help us to approximate reality.